7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 8. **High Correctness**:
     `distage` supports resources and lifecycle natively and guarantees proper cleanups even when something went wrong.
 9. **No reflection**:
     `distage` generates constructors and [type information](https://blog.7mind.io/lightweight-reflection.html) at compile-time and does not use Scala reflection.
-    As such, it's compatible with Graal Native Image and Scala.js.
+As such, it's compatible with GraalVM Native Image and Scala.js.
 10. **Non-invasive**:
     `distage` is designed to not impact the way your Scala code is written, it just removes all the initialization boilerplate.
     You don't need to learn magic tricks to write components in a distage application.